-- Age - due to the deterioration of discs, people in their 30s and 40s have a higher risk of developing sciatica.
+- Age - due to the deterioration of disks, people in their 30s and 40s have a higher risk of developing sciatica

-- Sedentary lifestyle - people who sit for long periods and are physically inactive are more likely to develop sciatica, compared to physically active individuals.
+- Sedentary lifestyle - people who sit for long periods and are physically inactive are more likely to develop sciatica, compared with physically active individuals

 Symptoms of sciatica